mshagirov/pythonlab/README.md

 libraries, frameworks, and packages that extend its capabilities for diverse tasks.
 These tasks or domains include, but not limited to,

-- Server-side web development
+- Server-side web development,
-- Automation (a.k.a., scripting)
+- Automation (a.k.a., scripting),
+- Machine learning,
-- Machine learning and Data analysis
+- Data analysis,
 - "Scientific computing".

 ## Python Standard Library